© 2025 Central Florida Public Media. All Rights Reserved.

 What’s happening with federal funding for public media?

-Federal funding for public media is facing its biggest threat in a generation.
+Federal funding for public media is facing an historic threat.

 What would a loss of federal funding mean for Central Florida Public Media?